apache/submarine/website/docs/designDocs/implementation-notes.md

 Working-in-progress designs, Below are designs which are working-in-progress, we will move them to the upper section once design & review is finished:

-- [Submarine HA Design](./wip-designs/submarine-clusterServer.md): How Submarine HA can be achieved, using RAFT, etc.
 - [Submarine services deployment module:](./wip-designs/submarine-launcher.md) How to deploy submarine services to k8s or cloud.